lrast/reference-organizer/readme.md

 ### Short term:
 - port fully to react app
-    - tables, remove relationships
+    - add and remove topics relationships
+        - inherit to parent?
+- table view for pages including title, authors, journal, year
+    - migrate pages database
+    - new author tables

+- move sorting into the table itself
+- on pageview, topicview, topics don't need to be in a table, don't need filter bar

-- debounce things that are very slow moving
+- debounce things that are slow moving
-- tables view: filtering and sorting
 - replace favicon
 - local files: opening jupyter notebooks